 2020 will bring a 1.5 acres of expansion that includes Frontenac Blanc, L’acadie Blanc, and Petite Louise.
 Experimenting is always part of the vision at Hounds of Erie and includes testing new trellis system, 4-arm Kniffin training system.

 Due to the orientation of Lake Erie, our sub-appellation is known for constant higher than average westerly winds.
 This natural air-movement helps to reduce disease pressure in the vineyard.
 The winery site has a unique soil profile with 40-100 cm of sandy-loam textures over silty clay loam till.
 This profile enables the vines the benefit of having good drainage while maintaining access to ground water and rich clay-till minerals.
 This has proven very useful during droughts such as those experienced in 2016 and 2020.

 Making our winery as fruitful as possible has lead us to thinking outside of the box.
 Unlike other wineries we have adopted a 6.5’ trellis system with a pendelbogan design.
 Since our soil is highly vigorous we knew we needed a design that allows the vines to evenly spread out their growth energy and maximize sunlight exposure for even ripening.

 In choosing the proper grape it was obvious that there were hundreds of choices, being specific to the unique location we started with a few and have steadily expanded ½ an acre or more per year

-Closed for the season.
-Curbside pick ups available by appointment & select delivery dates for Norfolk & Elgin County.
+Our outdoor retail store and tasting bar is now open for the season!
+Our hours are Saturday and Sunday 11am - 5pm.
+Curbside pick ups are also available by appointment & select delivery dates for Norfolk & Elgin County.
 Please contact 519-420-9097 to book your pick up appointment.
 Dismiss